 - Even though the land is remote, shopping, medical services and restaurants are only a few minutes away in Linden.

 Linden has been voted as one of the best small towns in Tennessee.
 The historic Commodore Hotel, built in 1939 and meticulously restored, has been named one of “Six Great Places to Stay in Tennessee.”
 The Commodore's Music Cafe brings in Nashville and local musicians every Friday night.

 - Land appreciates.

 As the saying goes, God is not making any more of it.
-Nashville is one of the fastest growing cities in America and land prices are rapidly rising all over Tennessee.
-This property is close enough to Nashville to easly visit (our son and his family live there), but far enough away to avoid the congestion and craziness.
+Nashville is one of the fastest-growing cities in America, and land prices are rapidly rising all over Tennessee.
+This property is close enough to Nashville to easily visit (our son and his family live there), but far enough away to avoid the congestion and craziness.

 - Recreational opportunities around the property abound.

 The Buffalo River, which borders the Woodlands development, is one of the most beautiful waterways in Tennessee.
-Its perfect for kayaking and canoeing and the smallmugh bass fishing is awsome.
+It's perfect for kayaking and canoeing, and the smallmouth bass fishing is awesome.
 The Natchez Trace is nearby.
-There are numerous hiking trails, nature preserves and the beautiful Mousetail State Park just a few miles away.
-And the Tennessee River is also nearby, a river so big it’s also known as Kentucky Lake.
+There are numerous hiking trails, nature preserves, and the beautiful Mousetail State Park just a few miles away.
+And the Tennessee River is also nearby, a river so big it's also known as Kentucky Lake.

 Getting the permits

 Once we decided on the parcel and made the agreement to buy with the developers, Jim Comes guided me into Linden where we signed up and paid the fees for our electricity, made arrangements for a water tap, and applied for a permit to install a septic tank.

 Then, we went back to the property and Jim helped lay out a rough driveway.
 I met with an excavator to arrange for clearing the trees needed for the driveway and to prepare the property for the RV pad and septic installation.